 They began designing a house with two complementary halves, one side of which would look as if it had always been there, the other a modern “extension” with soaring views.

 The couple credit Gordon Weima of Gordon Weima Design Builder for having the confidence to take their unorthodox vision and run with it.
 “He didn’t try to change our minds.
 He understood that we were building a home for us, and he stuck with us,” explains Jennifer.
 “He took our vision and made it better.”
 For Weima, the project was a chance to have some fun, going the extra mile to design and build a unique house.
 “I’ll never build another exactly like this one,” he says with a smile.
+[His design won an award at this year’s GOHBA].

 The experienced builder suggested some of the key elements that took their design to the next level — the two-storey strip of smoky glass that connects the “old” section to the “new,” the decision to bring the modern box to the forefront to take advantage of the best views, and the idea to wrap the brick around the side of the house into the interior, emphasizing the illusion that this is an old house with a modern extension attached.